 Susanna Fioratta is a socio-cultural anthropologist whose research explores questions of mobility, belonging, personhood, and how people manage insecurity in everyday life.
 Her first book, Global Nomads (Oxford UP, 2020), examines a case of migration in the West African Republic of Guinea that challenges simplistic assumptions about migration as a crisis to be resolved.
 Based on ethnographic fieldwork in Guinea and among Guinean migrants in Senegal, the book shows how migration can be an ordinary practice full of social and personal meaning, and that desires to go abroad are not infrequently intertwined with dreams of building a future at home.
 Fioratta has also written about political rumor and conspiracy theory, migration and commerce between Guinea and China, gendered social expectations in an Islamic reform movement, rethinking ethnography, marriage as a path to adulthood, and the social implications of work and money.
 Her future research plans include exploring West African migration in the Americas, and investigating the social and political dimensions of specialty coffee and craft beer in Colombia.

 Fioratta, Susanna.
 2020.
 Global Nomads: An Ethnography of Migration, Islam, and Politics in West Africa.
 New York, NY: Oxford University Press.
-Available here, at the Bryn Mawr College Bookshop, or your online retailer of choice.
+Available here, or at your bookstore of choice.

 Fioratta, Susanna.
 2019.
 "How Conspiracy Theory Shapes Reality: An Example from Guinea."
 The Conversation.
 Link.

 Fioratta, Susanna.
 2019.
 Conspiracy Theorizing as Political Practice in Guinea.
 Africa 89(3): 457-78.
 Link.